RetricSu/gw-gitcoin-instruction/src/conceptual-explainers/frameworks.md

 Polyjuice is an Ethereum EVM-compatible execution environment, which allows Solidity based smart contracts to run on Nervos.
 The goal of the project is 100% compatibility, allowing all Ethereum contracts to run on Nervos without any modification.

-Polyjuice is designed to be used with the Godwoken rollup framework.
-This allows Polyjuice to completely moving smart contract execution to layer 2, and allows scaling far beyond what the Ethereum Mainnet is capable of today.
+Polyjuice is designed to be used with the Godwoken layer 2 rollup framework.
+This allows Polyjuice to completely move smart contract execution off of layer 1 to layer 2, providing scalability that goes far beyond what the Ethereum Mainnet is capable of today.

 - [Github](https://github.com/nervosnetwork/godwoken-polyjuice)